apache/mesos/docs/configuration.md

 Isolation mechanisms to use, e.g., <code>posix/cpu,posix/mem</code>, or
 <code>cgroups/cpu,cgroups/mem</code>, or network/port_mapping
-(configure with flag: <code>--with-network-isolator</code> to enable), or <code>external</code>, or load an alternate isolator module using the <code>--modules</code> flag.
+(configure with flag: <code>--with-network-isolator</code> to enable), or `cgroups/devices/gpus/nvidia` for nvidia specific gpu isolation (configure with flag: `--enable-nvidia-gpu-support` to enable), or <code>external</code>, or load an alternate isolator module using the <code>--modules</code> flag.
 Note that this flag is only relevant for the Mesos Containerizer. (default: posix/cpu,posix/mem)